 A pug or bulldog that settles calmly on cool flooring after short, safe outdoor breaks may be a reasonable Paw Cool candidate.
 The owner can place the bed in a shaded room, offer water nearby, and use it as a routine rest station.
 This is the narrow comfort use case where the product makes sense.

 A flat-faced dog that chews bedding or becomes excited around new products may need a slower introduction or another category.
-The bed should support calm settling.
-If the product encourages rough play, the location, timing, or product choice is wrong.
+The bed should support calm settling, so location and timing matter as much as the surface itself.

 A household that already manages heat carefully can evaluate Paw Cool like any comfort product: room fit, size, surface, and cleaning.
-A household hoping the bed will compensate for hot walks, direct sun, or poor ventilation should pause.
-The product belongs after safe environmental choices, not before them.
+The product belongs after safe environmental choices, as the comfortable place the dog can return to during ordinary rest.

 How to Talk About Comfort Without False Security